RahulBirCodes/awesome-steam/content/technology/index.md

 ---

-## How's and why's?
+## Hows and whys?
-- [The physics behing Engineering](https://www.youtube.com/c/Lesics) - Videos published by Lesics to clear misconceptions, create a passion for engineering and explain complicated technologies in a simple way.
+- [The physics behind Engineering](https://www.youtube.com/c/Lesics) - Videos published by Lesics to clear misconceptions, create a passion for engineering and explain complicated technologies in a simple way.
 ## Software

 ### Intro to computer science